 In 2004, Himid created “Naming the Money,” a monumental series of 100 painted wooden figures, which was part of a group show at London’s Victoria and Albert Museum when the U.K. celebrated the bicentenary of the abolition of the transatlantic slave trade.

 Her 2016 “Le Rodeur: The Exchange” series refers back to the ship, named ‘Rodeur’, which carried 162 African slaves to Guadeloupe in 1819.
-During the voyage, an eye disease blinded all but one of the passengers.
+During the Middle Passage, an eye disease blinded all but one of the passengers.
 Some of the Africans were thrown overboard for insurance compensation.
-Those who did arrive in Guadeloupe had their sight restored by the herbs ministered to them by Guadeloupe’s indigenous people.
+Those who did arrive in Guadeloupe had their sight restored by herbs given to them by Guadeloupe’s indigenous people.
 The slaves in her paintings float above or stand in a surreal landscape with their arms reaching out.
 It is unclear whether they are blind or not.

 Himid has shown her work at the Studio Museum in Harlem, Track 17 in Los Angeles, and the Fine Art Academy in Vienna.
 She has had numerous solo exhibitions in England.
 She had a retrospective at the MRAC museum for contemporary art in Serignan, France.
 Others exhibitions took place in Glasgow, Berlin, and Gateshead, England.
 Her work is found in the permanent collections of the Tate, Victoria & Albert Museum, Arts Council England, International Slavery Museum Liverpool,, as well as numerous galleries in England.